 - Gillian Gresham, PhD, Cedars-Sinai Medical Center, funded in memory of Skip Viragh

-- Fengzhi Li, PhD, Roswell Park Cancer Institute
+- Fengzhi Li, PhD, Roswell Park Comprehensive Cancer Center

 - Alexander Muir, PhD, University of Chicago